 Bus accidents can be devastating and cause serious physical injuries and emotional distress.
 But you don’t have to go through this on your own.
 Because there could be multiple parties involved, you need an experienced lawyer to help you with your claim.
-A Chicago bus accident lawyer from the Krzak Rundio Law Group will work with you through this process and do everything in their power to get you a favorable settlement that covers your financial losses from the accident.
+A Chicago bus accident lawyer from the Krzak Rundio Gorman, Injury Attorneys will work with you through this process and do everything in their power to get you a favorable settlement that covers your financial losses from the accident.

-Providing legal aid to the citizens of Chicago drives Krzak Rundio Law Group to go above and beyond for our clients.
+Providing legal aid to the citizens of Chicago drives Krzak Rundio Gorman, Injury Attorneys to go above and beyond for our clients.
 Personal injury cases require expertise and a diligent work ethic—both of which our lawyers possess.
 We’re dedicated to helping you make a full recovery and those first steps start with a claim settlement.

 Bus Accident Statistics

 Many people in major cities like Chicago depend on metro buses to get them where they need to go.
 The bus has many advantages when compared to other transportation options like cars or bicycles.
 Taking care of a car in the city can be expensive and time consuming.
 Riding a bike isn’t going to be a realistic choice in the winter.
 People choose the bus to save time and money, and they trust the public transportation employees to be attentive and get them safely to their destination.
 When this doesn’t happen, people are at risk of being in a bus accident.

 Tour buses, commuting buses, and long-distance travel buses like Greyhound buses are also commonly used throughout the city to help people get where they need to be.
 Accidents involving commuter buses or tour buses are rare, but do unfortunately happen.
 These types of accidents can be additionally complicated due to the multiple parties involved and the media attention these types of crashes get.